“If you’re claustrophobic, then you might want to stay here.”

 As described above, Derinkuyu was the first stop on today’s “Discover Cappadocia” tour.
 Commonly known as the Green Tour, we booked it with Bridge of the World for 45 Euros per person inclusive of all entrance fees and lunch.

-To give you a better idea of how deep it goes, check out this tourist map of Derinkuyu.
 Though only 8 floors are open to the public (reaching a depth of 280 ft / 85 m), archaeologists estimate that the city could contain up to 18 subterranean floors.
 It isn’t the largest underground city in Cappadocia — that distinction goes to nearby Kaymakli — but Derinkuyu is the deepest.
 As advised by Yücel, if you’re at all claustrophobic, then these underground cities aren’t for you.

 No one really knows for sure but it’s estimated that up to 20,000 people lived in Derinkuyu at any given time.
 It contained churches, food stores, livestock stalls, wine cellars, schools, even commercial spaces.
 There’s a ventilation system to filter out smoke and an irrigation system that supplied drinking water from wells filled by an underground river.
 Places like this make you realize how remarkable human ingenuity is.

 Parts of it have collapsed so it’s no longer usable, but there’s a 3-mile-long (5 km) stretch of tunnel on the third floor that once connected Derinkuyu to Kaymakli.
 Derinkuyu and Kaymakli are the most well-known but a total of 36 underground cities have been discovered in Cappadocia to date.
 Archaeologists believe they could number in the hundreds.